 My name is Chris Gonnella and I am the Instructional Designer at Mayville State University (MSU).
-I am also an adjunct instructor for the Business Division at MSU.
-I teach an Essential Studies course called, "CIS 385 Contemporary Multimedia Tools."
-This portfolio serves as an example to my students, as well as a means to display samples of my work in instructional design, assessment and other areas.
+I am also an adjunct instructor for the Nursing Division and the Business Division at MSU.
+I co-teach a graduate level course, "NURS 610 Foundations and Teaching Strategies in Nursing Education" for the Nurse Educator Track and an Essential Studies course called, "CIS 385 Contemporary Multimedia Tools: for the Business Division.
+This portfolio serves as an example to my CIS 385 students, as well as a means to display samples of my work in instructional design, e-learning and other areas.
 I hope you enjoy your stay!
 Feel free to contact me with questions.

 About Me It took me a long time to discover my passion.
 I started in technology when I took a night class in WordPerfect 4.0.
 It was love at first sight for me.
 At the time, I was working in a laundromat in western New York.
 It was my dream to learn enough to work in an office as a secretary.
 The dream came true rather quickly after I discovered my knack for technology.
 I learned a lot from my first employer, who was a bank auditor.
 He was a perfectionist, and made me revise my work until it was absolutely perfect.
 He drove me crazy, but now I am thankful for him!
 His insistence on attention to detail has served me well.